worlakuma/ML_Streamlit_Web_App/Readme.md

 4. **Testing**:
    - Test the containerized app in staging or a test environment to ensure it behaves as expected before production deployment.

+So you really don't like the guinea pig huh?